mzdv/bmk-over-tcp/README.md

 bmk-over-tcp
 ===========
-Application protocol based on the song "Grga taksista" from Baja Mali Knindza, commonly called as "Vozi me za Surcin" or "Vozi me na Pale".
+Application protocol based on the song "Grga taksista" from Baja Mali Knindza, commonly called as "Vozi me za Surcin" or "Vozi me na Pale" extended with several other songs such as "Duni vjetre malo preko jetre" and "Bulevar Revolucije".

 DISCLAIMER
 ==========